datacommonsorg/import/docs/error_messages.md

 Issues found in the input files are categorized under "counters".
 Counters aggregate the issues, and provide a high-level overview of what went wrong.

-This page is auto-generated from `error_counters.json` to provide an overview of all error counters and suggested actions to remedy the issues.

 Error counters with **Is Prefix?: Yes** are generated with a suffix that gives some details on the subject of the error.
 For example, `Resolution_UnresolvedExternalId_` will be appended with the ID that is not